-Business View Magazine interviews Andre Cherman, Managing Director of Coyaba Beach Resort, as part of our series on the Best of Grenada, West Indies.
+Business View Caribbean interviews Andre Cherman, Managing Director of Coyaba Beach Resort, as part of our series on the Best of Grenada, West Indies.

 “Relax your mind and body, as you make us your home away from home.”
 It’s a great marketing line to lure the winter weary to an enchanting Caribbean getaway.
 Better yet, it’s true.
 As decades of repeat visitors will agree, Coyaba Beach Resort is the classic, stress-free island escape.
 Enjoy tropical breezes, warm sunshine, and the world-famous Grand Anse Beach just a few steps from your room.
 Intimate ambience at a scenic ocean-front hotel, with full amenities and all the beauty and friendliness of Grenada… what’s not to love?